 “People from across the different sectors of the meetings and events (and hospitality) industry have been following separate, if similar, steps on the journey toward sustainable business practices.
-This has led to different practices and results, all of which encourage continued action and innovation, but may not be the most effective approach in terms of moving the industry to adopt standards that all of us accept and adhere to when planning an event or meeting,’ says Paul Salinger, president elect of the global Green Meetings Industry Council.
+This has led to different practices and results, all of which encourage continued action and innovation, but may not be the most effective approach in terms of moving the industry to adopt standards that all of us accept and adhere to when planning an event or meeting,’ says Paul Salinger (pictured, right), president elect of the global Green Meeting Industry Council.

 ‘Sustainable event management means better and more effective events.
 Done correctly, and integrated as part of the larger management system, sustainability provides an important filter, which guides smarter decision.’